best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/.govcookiecutter/organisational_frameworks/README.md

 Within each organisation folder, there must be a `aqa` folder that contains templates for the:

-- Analytical quality assurance (AQA) plan;
+- analytical quality assurance (AQA) plan;
-- Data log; and
+- data log; and
-- Assumptions and caveats log.
+- assumptions and caveats log.

 It must also include a `README.md` to link the AQA templates together using in [MyST syntax][myst-parser].